Top 10 Water Rides List

 Buena Park, California, U.S.A

-One of the first rides to appear in Knotts Berry Farm when it was becoming a theme park, Timber Mtn Log Ride isn't some carnival mounted log ride that you see travelling around in many fairs or not well themed theme parks.
+One of the first rides to appear in Knotts Berry Farm when it was becoming a theme park, Timber Mtn Log Ride isn't some carnival mounted log ride that you see traveling around in many fairs or not well themed theme parks.
 It may not be Splash Mountain, but it's got some decent theming.
 In the second half of the ride, there's some sort of logging theme as well as an old western theme, which is really cool.
 You see a starry night and some trees.
 You can hear a coyote howling, you try to find him so you can eat him and not pay $10.00 to upgrade to a combo for lunch.
 It's a really fun theme.
-And you not only have the main big drop at the end, but there's also a suprise drop in the middle, that's really fun.
+And you not only have the main big drop at the end, but there's also a surprise drop in the middle, that's really fun.
+But what really makes this ride so much fun, is setting off the censor.
+If you raise your arms throughout the ride, it will go ape-sh*t and yell "SIT DOWN!!!".
+I'm sorry, but that's just hilarious.
+At this point, it's such a running joke that you see us riding with our hands in the air and then howling like hyenas.
+Yeah, we may look like lunatics, but I don't care!
+I sort of am one anyway!
+But yeah.
+I used to have a job literally just yelling at people to sit down on Roaring Rapids.
+So I'm particuarly amused by all that.
+So yeah.
 Timber Mtn Log Ride.
-Much better than your average log ride.
+SIT DOWN!!!!

 #9.